 Manitoba Association of Home Economists (MAHE)

 MAHE is providing the development and coordination of the overall program.
 All resources, forms and support materials are produced by MAHE.
-MAHE also connects with an Advisory Committee that provides additional insight and information to make this a world class fundraiser.
+MAHE also connects with an Advisory Committee that provides additional insight and information.

 The Advisory Committee

 The advisory committee is made up of other organizations that also have an interest and commitment to providing healthy, local options to Manitobans.
 These organizations have been a great sounding board and have provided valuable feedback throughout the development of this project.
 The Advisory Committee includes:

 - Food Matters Manitoba

 - The Child Nutrition Council of Manitoba

 - Buy Manitoba

 - Manitoba Food Banks Association